 Upon registration, students automatically become members of the University community and assume full responsibility for proper conduct until their separation from the institution.
 Misconduct at the University is not tolerated as it diminishes the overall value of the degrees awarded by Texas A&M International University.
 All students at the University should be involved in assuring the honesty of all students though their own individual actions and deeds.
-Parents wishing to learn more about the student conduct process may read the information below, or contact the Office of Student Conduct and Community Engagement at 956.326.2286 and ask to speak with the Director.
+Parents wishing to learn more about the student conduct process may read the information below, or contact the Office of Student Conduct and Community Engagement at 956.326.2265 for more information.
 It is important to note that under Federal law, limited information may be shared with parents or guardians.
 For more information on student privacy law visit the Family Educational Rights and Privacy Act (FERPA) website.

-Before your son/daughter arrives at the University, it is important that you:
+Before your student arrives at the University, it is important that you:

-If your son or daughter is accused of violating the Student Code of Conduct, remember to:
+If your student is accused of violating the Student Code of Conduct, remember to:

 The Role of Attorneys in the Student Conduct Process

 It is important to disclose that University students do not surrender their individual rights as guaranteed to them by the United States Constitution.
 These include the RIGHT TO FAIR PROCESS.
 The purpose of the University disciplinary system is educationally based and is to decide if the student has abused freedoms and failed to accept responsibility for their actions; to communicate this failure to the student(s) involved and to permit the student(s) to respond; to determine an appropriate response by the University; and to assist the student(s) to make a constructive response of self-discipline.

 A University hearing is NOT a trial or a Court of Law.
 Any attempt to make the hearing something else would seriously impair the educational function of the hearing which requires open discussion rather than an adversarial debate.